mozerpol/NotesFromLearning/learningVerilog/README.md

 | Can't contain delays and other timing structures | Can contain delays and others structures to controlling time |
 | Must have at least one type *input* argument | In can have none or several aruments of *input*, *inout* or *output* type |
 | It returns only one value | It doesn't return any value, but can return value using arguments like *inout* or *output* |

+Similarities: <br/>
+Functions and tasks are **local** for module in which they're defined.
+They both can contain local variables such as registers, events, etc. but can't contain *wire* type.
+Inside functions and tasks we can use only behavioral level, but withou *always* and *initial* blocks.